 - Renovation began in earnest last July under the supervision an architect from the National Historical Institute, to ensure that the original century-old structure will be preserved.
 The framing...

 - June 2010

-- As of June 2010 field representative Ferdie Marcelo reports that since receiving Seacology funds in April, not much work has been done because of national and local elections.
-The project contact...
+- Field representative Ferdie Marcelo reports that since receiving Seacology funds in April, not much work has been done because of national and local elections.
+The project contact hopes to begin...